SteveWLU/TEI-MS-SIG/ch-11-issues.md

 * printed editions (descriptive bibliography)
 * editorial intrusions (`corr`-like) / restraint (`gap`-like)

-### BTW, stop mansplaining

-> This familiar tree model is complicated [☝] because manuscripts sometimes show the influence of more than
-> one ancestor.
-They may have been produced by a scribe who checked the text in one manuscript of the
-> same work whilst copying from another, or perhaps made changes from his memory of a slightly
-> different version of the text that he [!] had read elsewhere.

-Joking apart, passages should be dropped that unmotivatedly explain things to people who are likely not interested in such explanations (either they know, or it's not relevant for them at this point).

 ### adjust introductory paragraph to ch.
 11
 * see [issue #5](https://github.com/SteveWLU/TEI-MS-SIG/issues/5)